MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

 #### Edit multiple nodes, text, and attributes

-To change the tag name, text content, or attributes of multiple nodes at once, you can edit part of the DOM using an HTML text editor.
+To change the tag name, text content, or attributes of multiple nodes at once, you can edit part of the DOM by using the DOM tree's HTML text editor, as follows:

 To use the HTML editor: